jsrf-tool/jsrf-dialog-font/README.md

 # JSRF Dialog Font
-Generate vector typeface formats from extracted textures of the JSRF standard dialog font raster
+Generate vector typeface formats from extracted textures of the JSRF standard dialog font raster.

 The combined and editted in-game source texture is: